WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 **Parameters**

-`in_path`: str
+`in_path` : str
 - Filepath to a directory to read signal files.

-`out_path`: str
+`out_path` : str
 - Filepath to a directory to write filtered signals.

-`sampling_rate`: float
+`column_names` : list-str, optional (None)
+- List of columns of the signals to apply the smoothing filter to.
+The default is None, in which case the smoothing filter is applied to every column except for 'Time' and columns that start with 'mask\_'.

+`sampling_rate` : float, optional (1000.0)
 - The sampling rate of the signal files.
+The default is 1000.0.

-`method`: str, optional ('rms')
+`method` : str, optional ('rms')
 - The smoothing method to use.
 Valid methods are 'rms', 'boxcar', 'gauss' and 'loess'.
 The default is 'rms'.

-`window_ms`: float, optional
+`window_ms` : float, optional (50.0)
 - The size of the smoothing window in ms. The default is 50.0.

-`sigma`: int, float, optional (1)
+`sigma`: float, optional (1.0)
 - The value of sigma used for a Gaussian filter.
 Only affects output when using a Gaussian filter.
 The default is 1.0.

-`cols`: str, optional (None)
-- List of columns of the signals to apply the smoothing filter to.
-The default is None, in which case the smoothing filter is applied to every column except for 'Time' and columns that start with 'mask\_'.

-`min_segment`: float, optional (30.0)
+`min_segment` : float, optional (30.0)
 - The minimum length (in ms) for data to be considered valid.
 If a length of data is less than this time, it is set to NaN.
 If a length of invalid data is less than this time, it is ignored in calculations.
 The default is 30.0.

-`expression`: str, optional (None)
+`expression` : str, optional (None)
 - A regular expression.
-If provided, will only apply the smoothing filter to files whose local paths inside of 'in_path' match the regular expression.
+If provided, will only apply the smoothing filter to files whose local paths inside of `in_path` match the regular expression.
 The default is None.

-`exp_copy`: bool, optional (False)
+`copy_unmatched` : bool, optional (False)
 - If True, copies files that don't match the regular expression to the output folder without smoothing.
 The default is False, which ignores files that don't match.

-`file_ext`: str, optional ('csv')
+`file_ext` : str, optional ('csv')
 - The file extension for files to read.
 Only smooths files with this extension.
 The default is 'csv'.

 **Raises**